RCIC-UCI-Public/rebuild-rpms/README.md

 # rebuild-rpms

-This repo contains recipes to rebuild RPMS that  are normally provided by the OS and have correspons=nding SRPMS and spec files that can be resused with small updates and modifications.
+This repo contains recipes to rebuild RPMS that  are normally provided by the OS and have corresponding SRPMS and spec files that can be resused with needed updates and modifications.

 ## Individual packages info